-To use your private GitLab server with Codeac, you will need a publicly reachable endpoint with ports 22 and 443 open to the internet.
-We require port 22 to clone your repository to run our analysis and port 443 for status and clone requests.
+To use your private GitLab server with Codeac, you will need a publicly reachable endpoint with port 443 open to the internet.
+We require port 443 to clone your repository to run our analysis and for status and clone requests.

 To check that these ports are open you can run the following against your server from your local machine:

 nc -v -w1 mygitlabserver.com 443 # => Connection to mygitlabserver.com 443 port [tcp/https] succeeded!

 To connect to your self-hosted GitLab instance, you will need to retrieve your personal access token.
 To fetch your token, follow these instructions:

 In order for Codeac to be allowed to setup the necessary hooks etc. the personal access tokens need to have the correct set of scopes.
 Below you’ll find the necessary setting for self-hosted GitLab server:

 Copy the redirect URL into your GitLab Application settings.